miolows/SpeechCommAI/README.md

 - zero

+## Requirements
+- python (3.7+)
+- pip
+- required libraries listet in the `requirements.txt` file

 ## Setup
-The project requirements are listed in the requirements.txt file.
-To install them type in the command line:
+You can install requirements by the follwing command:
 ```
 pip install -r requirements.txt
 ```

 ## Usage
-To use this program run `main.py` in your IDE or by the command line:
+To use this program run `main.py` in the command line:
 ```
-python main.py
+python main.py <option>
 ```
-When the message appears, the user can say a word from [the list of learned patterns](#List-of-patterns), and the program will try to predict it and print it along with the percentage of matching.
-If no pattern has been selected with satisfactory certainty (more than 50%), the program will ignore the signal.
+As an `<option>` one of the following can be selected:
+`D` – Download the raw dataset
+`P` – Pre-process the dataset
+`T` – Train the model
+`L` – Live record

+In addition, the `T` and `L` options can take one more optional argument specifying the type of set of words to be trained.
+The word sets are available in the `config.toml` file.
+If the name of the set is not specified, the program will accept the entire set of 35 words by default.

 ## Technologies used
 Mchine learning:
-- TensorFlow - version 2.3.0
+- TensorFlow - version 2.9.1
-- Keras - version 2.4.3
+- Keras - version 2.9.0

 Audio processing:
 - librosa - version 0.9.1
-- PyAudio- version 0.2.11
+- PyAudio - version 0.2.12

 Plots:
 - matplotlib - version 3.5.1
-- scikit-learn - version 1.0.2
+- scikit-learn - version 1.1.2

 ## Screenshots
-Visualization of the learned network (confusion matrix)
+Visualization of the learned network (confusion matrix):

 ![confusion matrix](https://gcdnb.pbrd.co/images/kkaaZCLfopNO.png?o=1)